lewislbr/gss/README.md

 # GSS

-GSS (Go serve SPA) is a web server for single-page applications written in Go using the standard library.
+GSS (Go serve SPA) is a web server for single-page applications written in Go.

 ## Features